• About

 A low-lift pantry staple recipe with restaurant-worthy flavours, this simple Fire Roasted Tomato Soup is next-level comfort food.

-A comforting bowl of homemade tomato soup after a full week of grey, rainy days.
-I do already have another super simple 5-Ingredient Pantry Tomato Soup on the blog, but this is something different.
+A comforting bowl of homemade tomato soup after a full week of grey, rainy days?
+Yes, please!

 Here’s everything you’ll need to make this Fire Roasted Tomato Soup